Here’s a cool and refreshing thought: Swimming pools are getting more popular.

 Another cost to factor in is the price to insure your home — your homeowners insurance premiums will likely be higher when you have a pool.

-Lev Barinskiy, CEO of SmartFinancial Insurance in Costa Mesa, California, says most policies usually cover up to 10 percent of the cost to replace an external structure like a pool, and also at least partially cover most swimming pool accidents.
+Lev Barinskiy, CEO of SmartFinancial Insurance in Costa Mesa, Calif., says most policies usually cover up to 10 percent of the cost to replace external structures or fixtures like a pool, and also at least partially cover most swimming pool accidents.

 “But even though the liability portion of your homeowners insurance covers pool accidents if a guest is injured or dies, you can still be legally held accountable if you were not providing a safe swimming environment when you allowed guests to use your pool,” Barinskiy says.